 The tender document is a legally binding contract.
-We recommend you ask your lawyer or conveyancer to review the tender document and make sure you understand all the terms of the sale.
+We recommend you ask your lawyer or conveyancer to review the tender document and make sure you understand all the terms of the sale before you sign it.

 Waiting for the seller to consider the offers

-The agent collects all the offers and presents them to the seller.
-The seller has up to 5 working days to decide which offer, if any, they will accept.
+The agent will collect all the offers and present them to the seller.
+The seller usually has up to 5 working days to decide which offer, if any, they will accept.

-Be careful not to submit any offers for other properties until you’ve heard back from the agent or you might end up with agreements to buy two properties.
+Be careful when deciding whether to submit any offers for other properties while you wait to hear back from the agent.
+If both offers are accepted, you might end up with agreements to buy two properties.

 The seller doesn’t have to accept any of the offers.
-If your tender isn’t accepted, you don’t have to continue with the sale process, and you’re free to look at other properties.
-It’s important to make sure you ask for your tender offer document and cheque, if supplied, to be returned to you.
+If your offer is rejected, you don’t have to continue with the sale process, and you’re free to look at other properties.

 Negotiating with the seller

-The seller may also simply accept the offer you put forward without asking for any changes.
-The seller will sign the agreement for sale and purchase, and your deposit cheque will be cashed into a trust account or you will make an electronic transfer of the deposit funds.
+The seller may also simply accept the offer you put forward without asking for any changes and will sign the sale and purchase agreement.

 Completing the sale process